-Medway and Franklin Police Departments currently share a mental health clinician who accompanies police to mental health calls.
+Medway currently shares a mental health clinician who accompanies police to mental health calls with the Franklin Police Department.
 This program has successfully reduced the number of hospital transports emergency services make and increased access to mental health services for community members.
-Utilizing a coresponse model allows for the mental health clinician to properly evaluate risk, de-escalate response scenarios, and reduces the short-term cost of mental health support for at-risk individuals.
+Utilizing a co-response model allows for the mental health clinician to properly evaluate risk, de-escalate response scenarios, and reduces the short-term cost of mental health support for atrisk individuals.
 Medway could transition this to a full-time position to provide more regular access to mental health support during police response.
 This role primarily exists to serve those in mental health crisis but may also positively impact the relationship between Medway Police and the Medway community.